Sir Charles Mills, 1st Baronet

 Sir Charles Mills, 1st Baronet (23 January 1792 – 4 October 1872) was a British banker and member of the Council of India.

 Early life

 Born at Popes, Hatfield, he was the third son of William Mills, a director of the Honourable East India Company, and the younger brother of John Mills.

 Career

 Like his father, he was connected with the banking firm of Glyn, Mills and Company, in conjunction with Sir Richard Glyn, 1st Baronet and later his son Lord Wolverton and grandson George Grenfell Glyn.

 On 28 August 1822, he was appointed a director of the East India Company, retaining the post until 1858.
 Upon the liquidation of the company by the Government of India Act 1858, he was appointed to the Council of India, acting as a financial adviser to the Secretary of State for India until resigning in 1868.
 He was created a baronet, of Hillingdon Court, Middlesex, on 17 November 1868, for his services on the council.

 Personal life

+In 1825, he married Emily Cox, daughter of the banker Richard Henry Cox, of Hillingdon House, Middlesex.
+The family lived for a while at Camelford House.

+They had six daughters and one son: